umairrrkhan/Price-Estimation-of-Used-Cars-using-Linear-Regression/README.md

 This project aims to estimate the price of used cars using the Linear Regression algorithm.
 Linear Regression is a popular supervised machine learning technique used for predicting continuous target variables, making it suitable for predicting the price of used cars in this case.

 ## Dataset
-The project uses a dataset containing information about various used cars, including features like make, model, year, mileage, fuel type, transmission, etc. The dataset is stored in a CSV file named "used_cars_dataset.csv."
+The project uses a dataset containing information about various used cars, including features like make, model, year, mileage, fuel type, transmission, etc. The dataset is stored in a CSV file named "cars_data.csv."

 ## Libraries Used
 The following Python libraries were used in this project: